maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Although `RANDOMIZE` is generally used to produce random seeds, it is also extremely useful during testing and debugging, where the opposite is desired.
 In this case, using the optional *aexp* will cause the same series of numbers to be returned every time, which makes it much easier to track down problems without the behavior of the program changing every time.
 In these cases, `RANDOMIZE 0` is very common.

 Later dialects, those developed for home computers, often lack the `RANDOMIZE` statement.
 Instead, they generate random numbers by applying a simple formula to some internal hardware value, normally a timer on the video circuitry or the internal clock.
 This makes the random number system very simple to implement, it runs quickly, and there is no need to `RANDOMIZE` as even the shortest delays when `RUN`ning the program will be sufficient to produce completely random values.
+For the debugging cases, some dialects allowed negative inputs to `RND` to produce `RANDOMIZE`-like results, see `RND` for details.

 #### Variations: